Keep our news free from ads and paywalls by making a donation to support our work!

 Notes from Poland is run by a small editorial team and is published by an independent, non-profit foundation that is funded through donations from our readers.
 We cannot do what we do without your support.

-Poland’s former justice minister Zbigniew Ziobro, who is wanted in his homeland on a range of criminal charges, has been photographed at an airport in the United States, where he has reportedly fled from Hungary.
+Former Polish justice minister Zbigniew Ziobro, who is wanted in his homeland on a range of criminal charges, has left Hungary, where he had political asylum, and arrived in the United States.

-Ziobro was granted asylum in Hungary last year by the government of Viktor Orbán, who is a conservative ally.
-However, new Hungarian Prime Minister Péter Magyar, who was sworn into office yesterday, previously promised to launch proceedings to extradite Ziobro to Poland on his first day in office.
+However, new Hungarian Prime Minister Péter Magyar, who was sworn into office on Saturday, had previously promised to launch proceedings to extradite Ziobro to Poland on his first day in power.

-A few hours later, TVN, a US-owned Polish liberal broadcaster, published a photograph of Ziobro at Newark Liberty International Airport that it said had been taken by another traveller.
+That had followed hours of speculation as to Ziobro’s whereabouts.
+On Sunday morning, TVN, a US-owned Polish liberal broadcaster, published a photograph of Ziobro at Newark Liberty International Airport that it said had been taken by another traveller.

-The face of a person sitting at the same table as Ziobro cannot be seen.
-But conservative Polish news website wPolityce reported today that Marcin Romanowski, a former deputy justice minister who also received asylum in Hungary after fleeing charges in Poland, has likewise now travelled to the US.
+Conservative Polish news website wPolityce reported, based on sources, that Marcin Romanowski, a former deputy justice minister who also received asylum in Hungary after fleeing charges in Poland, has likewise travelled to the US.

-The spokesman for Poland’s foreign ministry, Maciej Wewiór, told the Fakt newspaper that they currently have no official information regarding Ziobro’s alleged travel to the US.
+On Sunday morning, a spokesman for Poland’s foreign ministry, Maciej Wewiór, told the Fakt newspaper that they had no official information regarding Ziobro’s alleged travel to the US.

 Wewiór noted that Ziobro’s Polish passport had previously been revoked, so “we do not know what documents he was supposed to be using to travel, or if it is even true”.